wp-plugins/basic-google-maps-placemarks/readme.txt

 = Can I use coordinates to set the marker, instead of an address? = Yes.
 You can type anything into the Address field that you would type into a standard Google Maps search field, which includes coordinates.
 For example: 48.61322,-123.3465.

+However, Google Maps is kind of picky about what coordinates they accept, and the plugin has no control over that.
+If it won't accept your coordinates, try using <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> to find the coordinates that Maps will accept.
+If it still won't accept those coordinates, you're out of luck.

 = How can I help with the plugin's development? =
 * Answer questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
 You can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.